Natural resource extraction has long been a vital part of the Texas economy. The work, though, is not without its hazards.

 The STEPS Network’s goal is to change industry culture to put a better focus on safety.
 The group is focusing on both company leaders and field workers.

-For example, companies are encouraged to have monthly meetings with representatives from the federal Occupational Safety and Health Administration (OSHA), and to embrace regulators instead of looking at them as an impediment.
+For example, companies are encouraged to have monthly meetings with representatives from the federal Occupational Safety and Health Administration (OSHA) and to embrace regulators instead of looking at them as an impediment.

-Workers are offered new safety trainings, some of which even ask workers to imagine what would happen if they are killed in an oil field accident.
+Workers are offered new safety training, some of which even ask workers to imagine what would happen if they are killed in an oil field accident.
 The thought is that confronting the possibility of death will make workers more cautious when they get out in the field.